QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Related Work

 \paragraph{AI for Quantum Computing.} This research direction explores the possibility of leveraging AI to facilitate the advancement of quantum computing.
 QDataSet \citep{perrier2022qdataset} collects data from simulations of one- and two-qubit systems and targets training classical machine learning algorithms for quantum control, quantum tomography, and noise mitigation.
 LLM4QPE \citep{tang2023q} is a large language model style paradigm for predicting quantum system properties with pre-training and fine-tuning workflows.
 While the paradigm is interesting, the empirical experiments are limited to two downstream tasks: quantum phase classification and correlation prediction. \citet{furrutter2024quantum} studied the application of diffusion models \citep{sohl2015deep, rombach2022high} to quantum circuit synthesis \citep{saeedi2013synthesis,osti_1993220}.
 Scalability issues must be addressed to achieve practical and meaningful unitary compilation through this methodology.

 \paragraph{Quantum Circuit Benchmarks.} The aforementioned works represent meaningful explorations at the intersection of AI and quantum computing.
 However, none of them considers the task which interests the quantum computing community (from the theoretical side) the most: quantum algorithm design.
 Our work aims to take the first step in bridging this gap.
 It is worth noting that several quantum algorithm circuit benchmarks already exist, such as QASMBench \citep{li2023qasmbench}, MQTBench \citep{quetschlich2023mqtbench}, and VeriQBench \citep{chen2022veriqbench}.
 However, these benchmarks are designed to evaluate the performance of NISQ (Noisy Intermediate-Scale Quantum) \citep{preskill2018quantum} machines or quantum software tools, rather than for training and evaluating AI models.
 For instance, QASMBench includes a diverse variety of quantum circuits based on OpenQASM representation~\citep{cross2022openqasm}, covering quantum circuits with qubit sizes ranging from 2 to 127.
-However, it fails as a dataset for AI in that it does not capture the design patterns of each algorithm and ignores the post-processing procedure and construction of different oracles, which are crucial to quantum algorithm design.
+However, it fails as a dataset for AI in that it includes only a few entries for each algorithm and ignores the post-processing procedure and construction of different oracles, which are crucial to quantum algorithm design.
 Similar limitations apply to MQTBench and VeriQBench.